RHUL-CS-Projects/graphfellow/docs/examples/galton-details.md

 ### All done: create the graph

-Finally, the graph is initialised by an explicit call to `create_graph()`:
+Finally, the graph is initialised by an explicit call to `init()`:

 ```javascript
 GraphFellow.init();
 ```

-This finds the container with class `graphfellow`, reads the JSON linked by the `data-graph-src` attribute, and populates the graph.
+This finds the container with class `graphfellow`, reads the JSON linked by the `data-graph-src` attribute it find there, and initialises the graph.
 There's no `on_init` function to run, but — because the `tick_period` is not zero — the `on_tick` function will be called a little over 2 seconds later, and marbles will start to drop.